dadrus/jpa-unit/README.md

 - `@ApplyScriptsBefore`, which can be used to define arbitrary SQL scripts which shall be executed after running the test method.
 - `@Cleanup`, which can be used to define when the database cleanup should be triggered.
 - `@CleanupUsingScripts`, which can be used to define arbitrary SQL scripts which shall be used for cleaning the database.
-- `@CustomColumnFilter`, which provides ability to define custom column filters.
-See also [IColumnFilter](http://www.dbunit.org/faq.html#columnfilter).
 - `@ExpectedDataSets`, which provides the ability to verify the state of underlying database using data sets.
 Verification is invoked after test's execution.
 - `@InitialDataSets`, which provides the ability to seed the database using data sets before test method execution.
 - `@Transactional`, which can be used to control the automatic transaction management for a test.